ItsTheRealVictor/trackerV1/README.md

-Tracker readme ver 1
+# Issue Tracker

+### by Victor Delgado

-This is a web app written to address the issue of communication between team members across several labs in a large building.
+This is a web app I designed to help communicate with my team mates at work.

-Better version of this readme coming soon.
+My team works with environmental test chambers in different labs across a large building.
+This app is for sharing test information (location, duration, etc), and for sharing issues/ problems.